kleinee/jns/README.md

 ./conf_jupyter.sh
 ```

-Thescriptgenerate a jupyter notebook configuration directory and in it a file called `jupyter_notebook_config.py` that holds the configuration settings for our notebook / lab server.
+The scripts generate a jupyter notebook configuration directory and in it a file called `jupyter_notebook_config.py` that holds the configuration settings for our notebook / lab server.
 We also create a folder notebooks in the home directory of user `pi` as the `notebook_dir` for our server.
 In the configuration file, we apply the following changes:

 * tell jupyter not to sart a browser upon start - we access the server from a remote machine on the same network
 * set the IP address to '*'